encukou/freezeyt/README.md

 * the absolute URL of the page, as a `string`,
 * the HTTP headers, as a list of tuples (WSGI).

-The function should return an iterator of URLs (as strings) found in the page's contents.
-These URLs can be relative.
+The function should return an iterator of all URLs (as strings) found in the page's contents, as they would appear in `href` or `src` attributes.
+Specifically:

+- The URLs can be relative.
+- External URLs (i.e. those not beginning with `prefix`) should be included.

 Finder functions may be asynchronous:
 - The function can be defined with `async def` (i.e. return a